Gecko-FOSS/basis/README.md

 | `minify`      | yes            |
 | `browsersync` | yes            |

-The default production preset also adds an extra transform, copying `package.json` and `Dockerfile` to the build directory.
+The default production preset also adds an extra pipeline, copying `package.json` and `Dockerfile` to the build directory.

 ### Examples
 To build a production build: